sugisawakaito/learn_terraform/README.md

 2. make CI/CD pipelines by github actions
 3. replace ec2 to ecs

+And Addvance things What I wanna do is...

+1. make scripts (please see /scripts!) due to everyone join same project can know how's made infrastructure if I leave the project!

 schedule what I gonna make

 - First Round